skatkov/stoic/README.md

 ```

 ## Contributions
-This project is my little playground to learn golang.
+This project is my little golang playground.
 It would be awesome to learn about any improvements that are appropriate for this codebase.

 Everyone is welcome to contribute.